microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 ## Partial templates

 Handlebars allows for nested templates, enabling you to create partial templates to be called by your top level template.
-If you want to edit a referenced partial template, you can double click on any underlined reference in the template editor and that template will open in a new tab in the bottom left-hand side of the UI.
-As you make modifications, you will see the results reflected on the right-hand side, which still shows the main top level template you loaded originally.
+If you want to edit a referenced partial template, you can double click on any underlined reference in the template editor and that template will open in a new tab .
+As you make modifications, you will see the results reflected in the FHIR output, which still shows the main top level template you loaded originally.

 ![edit partial template](images/partial-template-edit.png)